Recommended Season: Late February to April, September to November

 Note: The sighting of the flora and fauna is seasonal.

-This is only a suggested itinerary and you can always customize the trip to suit your plans and needs.
+This is only a suggestive plan.
+We are always happy customize the trip to suit your plans and needs.

 Day 1: Arrival

 Arrive at Paro airport.
 Visit the sights within the valley.
 Halt in Paro.